Building Meaningful Connections

 Korbel Asylum Project

-We partner with the Colorado Asylum Project, Center for Community Engagement & Service Learning and Rocky Mountain Immigration Advocacy Network to create opportunities for DU students to participate in human rights research.
+We partner with the Colorado Asylum Project, Center for Community Engagement to advance Scholarship & Learning and Rocky Mountain Immigration Advocacy Network to create opportunities for DU students to participate in human rights research.

 Research Centers & Institutes